3liezerSong/3liezerSong/README.md

 -->

 - 🔭 I’m currently working on IT support technician.
-- 🌱 I’m currently learning Data analysis and React.
+- 🌱 I’m currently I am currently learning English, Data analysis and software development.
-- ⚡ I'm expert in git, github and gitlab.
+- ⚡ I would like to develop software to combat crime and insecurity on the Internet.
 - 💬 Ask me about Ask me about Guatemala, Japan, Australia, China, USA.

 <!-- 👯 I’m looking to collaborate on ... -->